adammakinson/chorechart/CHORECHART.md

     a.
 Chore creation and management (DONE)
     b.
 Assigning chores to a user (DONE)
     c.
 User registration process (DONE)
     d.
-Admin user management dashboard (TODO)
+Admin user management dashboard (DONE)
     e.
 User profile dashboard (TODO)
     f.
 User point and prize system (TODO)
     g.
 App onboarding
     h.
 Maybe I really should look into soft deletes...
+(Added soft deletes for users)
     i.
 Creation of a home screen
     j.
 User notification system
     k.  add a 404 forbidden error screen for routes the user shouldnt be able to access instead of just booting them from the app.

 4. I fiddled around with the app onboarding concept a bit earlier.
     The basic gist is we check for a .env file with credentials and